- Class: Mammalia (Mammals)

 At the Park, you may see some of the elephants wearing an anklet accelerometer, which is essentially a high-tech pedometer measuring step count and activity, as part of our Elephant Walking Study.
-Additionally, some of the elephants are trained to wear a collar around their neck that holds a GPS unit and a digital infrasonic recorder.
-This research will expand to the Zoo, and then to other zoos around the country to help us gather as much accurate activity and behavioral data as possible, which will ensure that elephants in zoos receive the best, most appropriate care possible.
+Additionally, some of the elephants are taught to wear a collar around their neck that holds a GPS unit and a digital infrasonic recorder.
+This study will expand to the Zoo, and then to other zoos around the country to help us gather as much accurate activity and behavioral data as possible, which will ensure that elephants in zoos receive the best, most appropriate care possible.

 To promote genetic diversity, we’re sharing bull elephant semen with other facilities in an effort to enhance the gene pool of managed populations.
 To further reproductive success, we are monitoring hormones to uncover the details of the complex estrous cycle of elephants.
-At the Safari Park, we are studying how many miles our elephants move each day by having select individuals wear specially designed pedometers.
-Eventually, results will be compared between individual animals, zoos, and even what has been documented in nature to see if zoo elephants get enough exercise.

 Elephants Without Borders has been deploying satellite-monitoring collars on elephants throughout northern Botswana since 2000, having tracked over 90 individual elephants; this is one of the longest and largest elephant movement studies in Africa.
 Every individual pachyderm has its unique character and intriguing story to his or her own seasonal march, preferred routes, and favored places.
-Each new elephant fitted with a tracking device provides new information to understand the ecology of these animals.
+Each new elephant fitted with a tracking device provides new information to understand the elephant ecology.
 Unpredictable individual ranging behavior coupled with a dynamic, ever-changing environment in Botswana underscore the need for long-term elephant studies.
 The elephants are tracked from a fixed-wing plane, which allows a visual assessment of collared elephants to determine herd structure and habitat use.